xiewu/teleport/rfd/0127-encrypted-session-recordings.md

 maintaining a concurrency-safe mapping of in-progress uploads to encrypted writers which incurs a bit of added complexity.
 However it intentionally avoids any sort of intermediate key management which seems a worthwhile tradeoff.
+Because the data is already encrypted, exploding the final `.tar` file back into events to be uploaded to the auth service is not possible.
+Instead the auth service must accept a simple binary upload the `.tar` file which it can then proxy to long term storage.
+When using S3 compatible long term storage, the auth service will need to use the `PutObject` API rather than performing a multipart upload.
+This is to prevent any loss of parts that would make decryption impossible.

 ### Protocols